NREL/EnergyPlus/design/FY2017/NFP-SingleDuctAirTerminalConstantVolumeNoReheat.md

 ## Example File and Transition Changes ##

-New example file will be added.
+New example file will be added if needed.
 Transition option will be investigated.

 ## References ##

 N/A